DCMLab/JazzHarmonyTreebank/readme.md

 This repo contains the iRealPro chord sequences including tree annotations.

+## Research

+The treebank was initially published at ISMIR 2020, and if you use it for your research, please reference the paper presenting it:

+"The Jazz Harmony Treebank" by _D.
+Harasim, C. Finkensiep, P. Ericson, M.
+Rohrmeier_ in _Proceedings of the International Conference of Music Information Retrieval 2020_, pp. x-y

 ## Acknowledgements

 This project was conducted at the Latour Chair in Digital and Cognitive Musicology, generously funded by Mr Claude Latour.